handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-7.4-to-8.0.md

 ---
-title: Migrating from 7.4 to 8.0
+title: Migrate from 7.4 to 8.0
-metaTitle: Migrating from 7.4 to 8.0 - Guide - Handsontable Documentation
+metaTitle: Migrate from 7.4 to 8.0 - JavaScript Data Grid | Handsontable
+description: Migrate from Handsontable 7.4 to Handsontable 8.0, released on August 5, 2020.
 permalink: /migration-from-7.4-to-8.0
 canonicalUrl: /migration-from-7.4-to-8.0
 pageClass: migration-guide
+react:
+  metaTitle: Migrate from 7.4 to 8.0 - React Data Grid | Handsontable
 ---

-# Migrating from 7.4 to 8.0
+# Migrate from 7.4 to 8.0

 [[toc]]